Info day: Europe & Korea Research Cooperation and Researcher Mobility

 About global researcher mobility and EURAXESS Worldwide: Xiaomeng Shen, Germany Aerospace Center, EURAXESS Worldwide

-About EURAXESS South Korea: Matthieu Py and Tomasz Wierzbowski, EURAXESS South Korea
+About EURAXESS Republic of Korea: Matthieu Py and Tomasz Wierzbowski, EURAXESS Republic of Korea

 12:15 – 13:30 Lunch Networking